 For further peace of mind, you should watch the engineer while they carry out their servicing checks.
 A boiler service should last around 30 minutes, so if the service ends sooner than expected, inquire if all the essential checks have been completed.
 When the appointment is completed, the engineer should supply a written report.
 Always look this over to make sure it has been accurately and thoroughly filled out.
 Should any concerns arise during the service, you can either contact the organisation that sent them or call 0800 408 5500 to contact the Gas Safe Register.

-Find local gas engineers with Hoppy
+Find gas engineers with Hoppy and Rated People

 We’re dedicated to making home management straightforward.
-That’s why, as well as bringing you top recommendations for local tradesperson services, we also compare everything from phone providers to energy suppliers and TV and broadband deals.
+That’s why, as well as bringing you top recommendations for trades services, we also compare everything from phone providers to energy suppliers and TV and broadband deals.
 Plus, with our digital logbook, you can store all those important documents in one easy-to-access online space, as well as receive handy reminders for upcoming tasks that require your attention.

 So, don’t neglect your boiler.
-Find a local boiler engineer in just a few clicks to ensure you stay warm and Hoppy at home.
+Find a boiler engineer in just a few clicks to ensure you stay warm and Hoppy at home.